Find Cheap Auto Insurance Quotes in Your Area

-Drivers are most likely to be involved in fatal crashes that are caused by alcohol-impaired driving on state highways.
-Since 2010 when the NHTSA started tracking incidents by road type, the number of fatal alcohol-related crashes on state highways have made up 27% of the country's total accidents.
+State highways are the roads where drivers are most likely to be involved in fatal crashes that are caused by alcohol-impaired driving.
+Since 2010, when the NHTSA started tracking incidents by road type, the number of fatal alcohol-related crashes on state highways has made up 27% of the country's total alcohol-related fatal accidents.
 On state highways, more than 25,000 people were killed in alcohol-related crashes.
 This means that alcohol was a factor in 28% of the fatalities that occurred on state highways during this time period.

-Local roadways saw nearly 24% of the total crashes that occured nationwide as a result of alcohol-impaired driving.
+Local roadways saw nearly 24% of the total fatal crashes that occurred nationwide as a result of alcohol-impaired driving.

 County roads were responsible for a large share of roadway fatalities.
-There were more than 16,000 fatal crashes on these roads, making up 19% of the national total.
+There were more than 16,000 fatal crashes involving alcohol on these roads, making up 19% of the national total.
 More than 17,000 people have been killed by alcohol-impaired drivers on county roads since 2010.
-This means that alcohol-impaired drivers were responsible for about 36% of the total traffic deaths that occured on county roads.
+This means that alcohol-impaired drivers were responsible for about 36% of the total traffic deaths that occurred on county roads.

 From 2005 to 2018, there were more fatal crashes that resulted from drunk driving on the Fourth of July and Thanksgiving than any other holidays.
-Forty-two percent of the fatal crashes that were caused by alcohol-impaired drivers occurred on or around holidays happened on these two.
-In total, there were more than 4,200 fatal crashes between 2005 and 2018 on the Fourth of July and Thanksgiving.
+Forty-two percent of the alcohol-related fatal crashes that occurred on or around holidays happened on these two.
+In total, there were more than 4,200 alcohol-related fatal crashes between 2005 and 2018 on the Fourth of July and Thanksgiving.

-Generally, there isn't much variation among the number of fatal car accidents that occur on or around a given holiday.
+Generally, there isn't much variation in the number of fatal car accidents that occur on or around a given holiday.
 Labor Day, Memorial Day, the Fourth of July, Thanksgiving and Christmas all accounted for about 20% of the total number of traffic deaths from drunk driving, on average.
-Christmas, during which about 16% of fatal traffic accidents happened, was the smallest contributor to the total figure of more than 10,000 drunk-driving accidents on holidays.
+Christmas, during which about 16% of fatal traffic accidents involving alcohol happened, was the smallest contributor to the total figure of more than 10,000 fatal drunk-driving accidents on holidays.

 How drunk driving affects car insurance

 The largest price surge happened in North Carolina, where a sample driver experienced an increase of nearly 300%, from $1,576 to $6,238.
-Policies in California and Michigan also rose by more than 100% after a drunk-driving citation, with the price increasing in Michigan by more than 200%.
+Rates in California and Michigan also rose by more than 100% after a drunk-driving conviction, with the price increasing in Michigan by more than 200%.

 In only two states did the average cost of insurance rise by less than 50%.
-In Ohio and Illinois, the cost of car insurance increased by 44% and 49% respectively.
-In fact, even after a DUI, drivers who were convicted could still pay cheaper prices for car insurance than average, compared to the other nine largest states.
+In Ohio and Illinois, the cost of car insurance increased by 44% and 49%, respectively.
+In fact, even after a DUI conviction, drivers could still pay cheaper prices for car insurance than average, compared to the other eight states.

-Drivers who get cited for driving while intoxicated may be deemed high risk and have to purchase SR-22 insurance.
+Drivers who are convicted of driving while intoxicated may be deemed high risk and have to purchase SR-22 insurance.
 An SR-22 isn't a form of coverage.
 Rather, it's a certificate obtained and filed by the driver's insurance provider that shows financial responsibility.
 Drivers whose licenses have been suspended after a DUI, or other high-risk behavior, may have to purchase an SR-22 before they can get their license back.

-For the section "Which holidays have the most drunk driving accidents," ValuePenguin used the time periods stored in the NHTSA's FARS database.
-These estimations include not just the single date a holiday falls on (December 25th, for example), but also days of the week around the focal day, especially when Fridays, Saturdays and Sundays were close.
-To ensure consistency, we didn't include New Years and New Years Eve as a part of our analysis.
+For the section "Which holidays have the most drunk-driving accidents," ValuePenguin used the time periods stored in the NHTSA's Fatality Analysis Reporting System (FARS) database.
+These estimations include not just the single date a holiday falls on (Dec.
+25, for example), but also days of the week around the focal day, especially when Fridays, Saturdays and Sundays were close.
+To ensure consistency, we didn't include New Year's and New Year's Eve as a part of our analysis.

 ValuePenguin's analysis used insurance rate data from Quadrant Information Services.
 These rates were publicly sourced from insurer filings and should be used for comparative purposes only — your own quotes may be different.